LODSContent/ACPGuidance/ACPCreationProcess.md

 - Finally, ***test the ACP***.
 Try to create a virtual machine resource that is outside the scope of your ACP.
 You should be prevented from doing so.
 If it is the case that you can create the resource, you will need to revise your ACP.
 Keep in mind that syntax errors can cause ACPs to not be applied.
 So, it may *only appear* that your ACP should block the resource.

-### Creating an ACP for a lab that has no virtual machines
+### Creating an ACP for a lab that has no Azure virtual machines

 When an ACP does not require that you limit the virtual machine resources, you can use the following template as a model: